beginning of content

 Fever

 Most of the time, fever itself is not harmful.
-It’s a sign that your child’s body is fighting an infection.
+It means your child’s body is fighting an infection.
 How high the fever is doesn’t tell you how serious the infection is.

-However, if your baby is under 3 months old and has a fever, take them to the doctor straight away, even if they have no signs of being sick.
-This is important because young babies are at higher risk of complications from infections, and the signs of a serious infection may not be very obvious.
+If your baby is under 3 months old and has a fever, take them to the doctor straight away, even if they have no signs of being sick.
+Young babies are at higher risk of complications from infections.
+The signs of a serious infection may not be obvious.

-Find out what to do if your baby or child has a fever.
+A handy guide on what to do if your baby has a fever.

 Drowsiness

-If your child is feeling sick, they may be sleepy and not interested in playing.
-However, you should take them to the doctor straight away if:
+If your child is sick, they may be sleepy and not interested in playing.
+Take them to the doctor straight away if:

 Breathing changes